Foundation Waterproofing & Drain Tile Systems

 ! ! !
 See Author's Notes at Bottom of Column ! ! !

-Did you know that there is a big difference in exterior foundation waterproofing treatments?
-I'll bet you think that your new home foundation has been waterproofed.
-Yes, you saw that black stuff sprayed on so you are in good shape.
-Isn't that right?
-WRONG!
-Fewer than 1 in 50 houses in the Greater Cincinnati housing market have waterproofed foundations.
+I'm willing to bet that fewer than 1 in 100 new houses in the Greater Cincinnati housing market have waterproofed foundations.
 Most are damproofed.
 What do you think is happening in your city?

 Concrete soaks up water.
 If you place moist earth around an unprotected foundation, your basement will be damp.
 Surely you have been in an older basement and smelled this moisture.
 Older homes rarely had any treatment on the concrete or stone.

-If you decide to have your new foundation waterproofed, the company doing the work will most likely insist that they install or monitor the installation of your drain tile system.
+The company who waterproofs your foundation will most likely insist that they install or monitor the installation of your drain tile system.
 Very few builders that I'm aware of take the time or interest to adequately install drain tile.

 From the above discussion, you can see why draintile is important, I hope.
 The point is this: the backfill soil has the capacity (because of the large volume of air) to hold large quantities of water.
 You need to collect this water rapidly and get it away from your foundation.
 That is the job of the draintile.